NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/The Immortal Attains the Summit.md

 You cease aging and, regardless of your actual existential state, now register as a living being to effects that can detect living creatures (such as lifesense or spiritsense).

-In addition, you learn the [[Spells/Control Weather|Control Weather]] and [[Spells/Plant Growth|Plant Growth]] rituals.
+In addition, you learn the [[Control Weather|Control Weather]] and [[Plant Growth|Plant Growth]] rituals.
 You can use Occultism instead of Nature for these rituals.
 On a success with one of these rituals, you gain the effects of a critical success instead.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*